Jenfufu/Jenfufu/README.md

 # Jenny -@Jenfufu

 Hi!👋I'm Jenny, a computer science student at Stony Brook University 📖.
-I'm on the executive board for Women In Computer Science @ Stony Brook University as an event committee member.
 Passionate about bridging the gap between men and women in computer science.

 ## Get in touch